 “This is the biggest general threat to our food supply,” Kevin Hackett (U.S. Department of Agriculture’s bee and pollination program)

 There are so many issues in the world today that need our attention.
 One of those issues that is near and dear to us is the current decrease of the global honey bee population and the increasing numbers of dead bees.
-Most people are aware that today's bees are facing a huge problem, but some reports suggest between 30% -50% of commercial pollination hives may have died in just this last year.
+Most people are aware that today’s bees are facing a huge problem, but some reports suggest between 30% -50% of commercial pollination hives may have died in just this last year.
 As new beekeepers, our own hive died this winter and as we look to fine tune our beekeeping practices, we are also looking for a deeper understanding of just why there is an increase in dead bees and what we can do about it.

 Every year bees die as part of the natural cycle.
 Beekeepers figure that about 5-10% loss is normal, but current losses are much higher (in some places up to 50%) according to a national survey.
 While commercial and home hives are the big concern this year, wild honeybee populations have decreased by up to 90% according to Target Health Inc as a result of colony collapse disorder.
 These losses are staggering!